UU-cellbiology/bvv-playground/README.md

 ![brighntess dialog](https://katpyxa.info/software/bvv_playground/bvvPG_brightness.png)

+It uses range sliders (and one can pull the range by dragging the middle interval).

 A standard "brightness" is now called "LUT range", it maps image intensity values to specific colors.
 This mapping can be done non-linearly by adjusting "LUT **γ**", [gamma](https://en.wikipedia.org/wiki/Gamma_correction) value (a power-law).

 In addition to color, one can also independently map intensity values to an opacity of voxel using "**α** range" (with a corresponding "**α γ**" gamma adjustment slider below).